 Updating Old Systems

 If you wanted to sell your house in the older days, you had to get it appraised and wait for a lengthy amount of time for them to get back to you with an answer.
 If you wanted to buy a home, you likely had to go through many financial and legal hoops, and maybe even visit a tax assessor.
-Now, you can do all of that with the click of a button on your smartphone and a handy real estate app.
+Now, you can do all of that with the click of a button on your smartphone and a handy real estate software & app.
 Homesnap, for example, allows you to take and upload photos of a home and receive an estimate of its value.
 While this is great for both buyers and sellers, Houzz is focusing more on catering to anybody looking to sell their home with an app that identifies areas that might need an upgrade to raise the value of their home.
 The high-resolution virtual remodel function allows users to find ways to increase their home’s value while also testing out what it might look like.
 Other apps exist that cater more to the financial side of real estate and will allow you to make sense of your options with regards to mortgages, calculating loans, and even accessing financial planning services.

 Improving Lead Management